mgmourgos/simple-CRUD-app/README.md

 ## Todo

- - Add 'date' field for each todo element
+ - Allow editing and updating of 'date' field using edit button
- - Change view to display todos sorted by date

 ## Other notes